Nicoloye/node_clone_d8/README.txt

 evaluate this module on a test site with a copy of your database before attempting to use it on a live site.
-On the settings page you may choose node types to be omitted from the cloning mechanism - no users will be able to try to clone a node of an omitted type.
+On the settings page you may choose node types to be omitted from the cloning mechanism - no users will be able to clone a node of an omitted type.

+This module makes no attempt to respect field-level permissions set via CCK's Content Permissions module, or any other module that implements CCK field-level permissions hooks.
+You should test your configuration carefully or not allow access to the clone functionality for non-admins if you rely on field-level permissions for important site features.

 To install this module, copy the folder with all the files to the /sites/all/modules  OR /sites/default/modules directory of your Drupal